Regulation of software based medical devices

 Rapid innovation in technology has driven significant changes to software function and adoption, giving rise to a larger number of devices able to inform, drive or replace clinical decisions, or directly provide therapy to an individual.
 Advances in computing technology and software production have led to a large increase in the number of software-based medical devices available on the market, requiring the implementation of reforms to ensure patient safety.

 Many mobile apps are simply sources of information, or tools to manage a healthy lifestyle.
-The TGA does not regulate health and lifestyle apps and software that do not meet the definition of a medical device.
+The TGA does not regulate health and lifestyle apps or other software that does not meet the definition of a medical device.

-The following guidance is intended to provide information on the regulation that applies to software and apps which meet the legislated definition of a medical device in Australia.
+The following guidance is intended to provide information on the regulation in Australia for software and apps which meet the legislated definition of a medical device.

 The purpose of this guidance is to help manufacturers and sponsors understand how the TGA interprets requirements, and thus indicate how manufacturers and sponsors can comply.